JimmyKenMerchant/RaspberryPi/README.md

 * Lines written above are codes in share/aloha_raspi/vector32/os.s. `arm32_sleep` is called at this point in Supervisor mode.

-* gcc-arm-none-eabi (one of ARM cross compilers) uses registers r0 to r3 as scratch registers to call a function.
-You need to push values in r0 - r3 to stack before calling a function, and pop values to r0 - r3 after calling a function.
+* gcc-arm-none-eabi uses registers r0 to r3 as scratch registers to call a function.
+To save data in these registers, you may need to push values in r0 - r3 to stack before calling a function, and pop values to r0 - r3 after calling a function.

 ```assembly
 	push {r0-r3}                             @ Equals to stmfd (stack pointer full, decrement order)